michael-oswald/hour-goal-tracker/README.md

 * Dynamodb enhanced client using java aws sdk 2.0.
 I've always used the 1.0 dynamodb mapper before, so this was a new library I haven't used before.
 It seemed to be easy to use and setup, I'll be using it from now on.

-* React Router passing props to the new page.
-TODO: Add link here
+* React Router passing props to the new page - [Link here](https://github.com/goshipcode/hour-goal-tracker/blob/main/frontend/src/components/LoginPage.js#L27)

 * React [Lifting State up](https://beta.reactjs.org/learn/sharing-state-between-components)
   By passing event handlers.
 Don't pass state objects down to child components, only pass static props, and event handlers!